Georges Florovsky: Career in Russia

+Work in Europe

 In the 1920s, Florovsky had a personal and vocational friendship with the existentialist philosopher Nikolai Berdyaev, but the two became distanced later, through Berdyaev's not understanding Florovsky's ordination to the presbyterate in 1932 and because of the critical attitude to Berdyaev's philosophy of religion expressed in Florovsky's Ways of Russian Theology (1937).

 In 1924, Florovsky received his M.A. in Prague.
 In 1925, he became professor of patristics at the St. Serge Institute of Orthodox Theology in Paris.
 In this subject, he found his vocation.
 The lively debates of the thinkers of the early Church became for him a benchmark for Christian theology and exegesis, as well as a base for his critique of the ecumenical movement, and despite his not having earned an academic degree in theology (he was later awarded several honorary degrees), he would spend the rest of his life teaching at theological institutions.
 In 1932, Florovsky was ordained a priest of the Eastern Orthodox Church.
 During the 1930s, he undertook extensive research in European libraries and published valuable patristic studies in Russian, such as his book on Eastern Fathers of the Fourth Century (1931) and The Byzantine Fathers Fifth to Eighth Centuries (1933).
 These were followed by his magnum opus, Ways of Russian Theology (1937).
 In this work, he questioned the Western Christian influences of scholasticism, pietism, and idealism on Orthodox, and especially Russian, Christian theology and called for its reformulation in the light of patristic writings.
 The work was received with both enthusiasm and condemnation—there was no neutral attitude to it among Russian émigrés.
 One of his most prominent critics was Nikolai Berdyaev.
 Florovsky remained professor of patristics at the Institute until 1939, and from 1939 to 1948 taught there as professor of dogmatics.

+Dean of Saint Vladimir's seminary

 In 1949, Florovsky moved to the United States to take a position as Dean of Saint Vladimir's Orthodox Theological Seminary in New York City.
 There, his development of the curriculum led to the Board of Regents of the University of the State of New York granting the Seminary an Absolute Charter in 1953.

 In 1955, Florovsky was asked by his synod overseers to "lay down the deanship."

-He became a professor of divinity at Harvard University and ended his academic years as a professor at Princeton University.
+Later career

+In 1956, Florovsky began teaching at Harvard Divinity School, continuing there until 1964.
+Then he moved to Princeton University, where he taught from 1964 to 1972.
+From 1962 until his death, he worked as a visiting Lecturer at Princeton Theological Seminary.

+He also served as a lecturer on Eastern Orthodox thought at Columbia University, and was an adjunct professor at Union Theological Seminary.

+Death

-He died on 11 August 1979 in Princeton and is buried in St. Vladimir’s Orthodox Church in Trenton, New Jersey.
+He died on 11 August 1979 in Princeton due to illness.
+He is buried in St. Vladimir’s Orthodox Church in Trenton, New Jersey.